alexjvr1/VelocityUCL/README.md

 ##### *METHOD*

-MapDamage requires that overlapping PE reads be merged.
-Our museum libraries were sequenced with 75bp PE kits, except for the final (museum4) library which was sequenced with 50bp PE.
+Run this for the museum samples only

+Insert sizes for all three populations were on average shorter than the PE reads.
+This is a particularly important step for the museum samples.
 We know from the library prep that the museum DNA is quite degraded.
 Thus we expect that the vast majority of the inserts would have overlapping PE sequences.

+Insert sizes were 50-100bp and they were sequenced with 75bp PE kits, except for the final (museum4) library which was sequenced with 50bp PE.

 We can count and merge these using bbtools' merge script.

-Edit [01c_bbtools_merge_museum_ARRAY.sh](https://github.com/alexjvr1/Velocity2020/blob/master/01d_bbtools_merge_museum_ARRAY.sh) to set up the array submission script.
+Edit [01c_bbtools_merge_museum_ARRAY.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/01c_bbtools_merge_museum_ARRAY.sh) to set up the array submission script.

 Make the output directory and we need the names files again:
 ```